 Environmental assessment (EA) is our key tool for making environmental decisions, such whether to approve projects like pipelines, dams and mines.
 It also has the potential to be an important tool that can help with the development of sustainable plans, programs and policies.
 But in Canada, this system is broken.

-The new Canadian Environmental Assessment Act, 2012 (CEAA 2012) – enacted as part of omnibus “budget” bill C-38 – is not working for the environment, the public or industry.
+The Canadian Environmental Assessment Act, 2012 (CEAA 2012) – enacted as part of omnibus “budget” Bill C-38 – is not working for the environment, the public or industry.
 It restricts the quality and quantity of information necessary for making sound decisions, reviews far too few activities and shuts citizens out of decision-making, forcing them to take to the courts and the streets for a fair consideration of their concerns.

 Replacing CEAA, 2012 with a visionary, sustainability-based next-generation environmental assessment law will help ensure a healthy, secure, more democratic and sustainable Canada.